tweag/haskell-training/material/domain.md

 - random values generation
 - ...

+---

-This does not mean that these things are impossible in Haskell.
+It does not mean that these things are impossible in Haskell.

 ---